Urigo/merge-graphql-schemas/README.md

 ### Output the string of typeDefs

 Since the output is just a string, after you merge your types, you can save it to a file to be passed around to other systems.
-Here is an exmaple using ES6 modules:
+Here is an example using ES6 modules:

 ```js
 import { fileLoader, mergeTypes } from 'merge-graphql-schemas'